-What Can a Handyman Do in Meyersdale, Pennsylvania?
+What Can a Handyman Do Without a License in Meyersdale, Pennsylvania?

 In Pennsylvania, most “handyman” work is not covered by a single statewide general contractor license, but many residential repair/replace/remodel jobs (especially for owner-occupied homes) trigger Pennsylvania’s Home Improvement Contractor (HIC) registration with the Attorney General.
 There is no true “handyman exemption” dollar threshold that lets you avoid HIC when you are performing home improvements for consumers; instead, the key dividing lines are (1) whether the work is a regulated home improvement and (2) whether you are doing specialty trades that are typically licensed at the municipal level (electrical/plumbing/HVAC).
 Meyersdale is in Somerset County; local permits and any local contractor/trade licensing will be through the Borough/municipality and its building code enforcement.